-- 20. Agencies should institutionalize partnerships with relevant legal service providers, other nongovernmental organizations, and state and local government agencies that advocate for or provide assistance to individuals who participate as parties in agency adjudications. - 21.
-Agencies should make informational materials available to adjudicators, managers, and legal and paralegal support staff and conduct regular training sessions for such personnel on best practices for fair, accurate, and efficient case management. - 22.
+- 21.22.
 Agencies should provide parties and representatives with resources to help them navigate their adjudication systems, understand procedural alternatives that may expedite decision making in appropriate cases, and learn about best practices for efficient and effective advocacy before the agency.
-Such resources may include informational materials (e.g., documents written in plain language and available in languages other than English, short videos, decision trees, and visualizations), navigator programs, and counseling for self-represented parties. - 23.
-As early as possible and at key points throughout the adjudication process, agencies should provide self-represented parties with plain-language materials informing them of: (i) their right to be represented by an attorney or qualified nonlawyer legal service provider; (ii) the potential benefits of representation; and (iii) options for obtaining representation. - 24.
-Agencies should publicly identify those case management priorities and procedures that have been adopted to improve timeliness and may result in parties' cases being identified for aggregation, expedition, or similar alternative techniques. - 25.
-Agencies should publicly disclose average processing times and aggregate processing data for claims pending, commenced, and concluded during a standard reporting period; any deadlines or processing goals for adjudicating cases; and information about the agency's plans for and progress in addressing timeliness concerns. - 26.
+Such resources may include informational materials (e.g., documents written in plain language and available in languages other than English, short videos, decision trees, and visualizations), navigator programs, and counseling for self-represented parties. - 22.23.
+As early as possible and at key points throughout the adjudication process, agencies should provide self-represented parties with plain-language materials informing them of: (i) their right to be represented by an attorney or qualified nonlawyer legal service provider; (ii) the potential benefits of representation; and (iii) options for obtaining representation. - 23.24.
+Agencies should publicly identify those case management priorities and procedures that have been adopted to improve timeliness and may result in parties' cases being identified for aggregation, expedition, or similar alternative techniques. - 24.25.
+Agencies should publicly disclose average processing times and aggregate processing data for claims pending, commenced, and concluded during a standard reporting period; any deadlines or processing goals for adjudicating cases; and information about the agency's plans for and progress in addressing timeliness concerns.
+Agencies should consider whether and to what extent they should disclose such information with respect to agency subcomponents. - 25.26.
 When agencies consider timeliness or productivity in appraising the performance of employees, as defined in 5 U.S.C. § 4301, and members of the Senior Executive Service, and when they set timeliness or productivity expectations for administrative law judges, who are not subject to performance appraisals, they should disclose such measures publicly and explain how they were developed.
 For employees who are subject to performance appraisal, agencies should disclose publicly: (i) how they use such measures to appraise employees, and (ii) whether employees are eligible for incentive awards based on timeliness or productivity.